LeNo-1/obsidian-git-sync/30 - Permanent/Chapters/Geometrical Optics.md

  - The ray of light falling on the mirror is called the incident ray
  - The line drawn perpendicular to the mirror where the ray strikes the mirror is called the normal at the point of incidence
  - The ray

-A mass M kg is at rest on a smooth horizontal table.
-It is attached to a light, inextensible string.
-The string passes over a small, fixed pulley at the edge of the table and then passes under a small moveable pulley P, of mass m kg.
-Finally, the string passes over a smooth fixed pulley and supports a mass of 1 kg